What is Piles?

 General Diagnosis of Piles

-(1) The diagnosis of piles or hemorrhoid is best done by a gastro surgeon.
+(1) A gastro surgeon is the one who does the diagnosis of piles or hemorrhoid.
 The surgeon initially questions the patients on the symptoms.

 (4) The advantage of visiting a surgeon is, he is qualified to rule out other medical and surgical conditions that are causing discomfort or bleeding in the anal region.
-He may rightly prescribe other diagnosis methods if the medical condition is ruled out to pile.
+He may rightly prescribe other diagnosis methods if the medical condition is to rule out to piles.

 General Treatment Procedures for Piles